unlistedphenomena/nexuswizz/src/content/contributing/adding-products/index.md

 ## Criteria in practice {#criteria-in-practice}

-The more of the criteria you fill, the more likely your product will find its way onto xircanet.
+The more of the criteria you fill, the more likely your product will find its way onto nexus.org.

 A listed product that only meets the must-haves may be removed if a new product is suggested that meets the must-haves and several of the nice-to-haves.